adniyaYousaf/calculator-app-main/README.md

 ### Useful resources

-- [Example resource 1](https://sass-lang.com/documentation/) - This helped me to learn Sass.
+- [Sass Docs](https://sass-lang.com/documentation/) - This helped me to learn Sass.
 I really liked its documentation and will use it going forward.
-- [Example resource 2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) - This is an amazing website which helped me finally understand eval().
+- [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) - This is an amazing website which helped me finally understand eval().
 I'd recommend it to anyone still learning this concept.

 ## Author